ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 Algebraic Julia's implementation of Petri nets is called AlgebraicPetri.js.
-Documentation can be found here along with several examples of scientific models using Petri nets, including population dynamics, epidemiological models and enzyme reactions.
+Documentation can be found [here](https://algebraicjulia.github.io/AlgebraicPetri.jl/dev/) along with several examples of scientific models using Petri nets, including population dynamics, epidemiological models and enzyme reactions.

 ## Databases

-The whole concept of a schema originally comes from datase theory.
-We can think of the underlying connections in a schema as a kind of linked data, say poeple linked accoridn to their relationships, building a schema is tehn just "structuring a query" on that databse by definining new relatinships in terms of existing ones.
+The whole concept of a schema originally comes from database theory.
+We can think of the underlying connections in a schema as linked data.
+For example the grey circles may represent a database of 'people' and a given arrow may repesent a tabulated relationship between those people (Who loves whom?
+Who is the enemy of whom? etc.) Building a schema is then just "structuring a query" on that database by defining new relationships in terms of existing ones.

 ```{image} assets/Ch3/DatabaseLabeled.png